Top 10 enterprise software asset management solutions

 Cons

-• Heavy implementation: Deployment requires dedicated resources and planning.
+• Heavy implementation: Deployment needs dedicated resources and planning.

-• Steep learning curve: The platform’s depth means longer ramp-up for new users.
+• Steep learning curve: The platform’s depth means a longer ramp-up for new users.

-• High cost: Pricing reflects the enterprise scale.
-Not practical for smaller organizations.
+• High cost: Pricing reflects enterprise scale, and isn’t practical for smaller organizations.

-• Dated interface: The UI feels older compared to newer cloud-native tools.
+• Dated interface: The UI feels older than newer cloud-native tools.

-6. Ivanti Neurons: IT asset management with security focus
+6. Ivanti Neurons: IT asset management with a security focus

 Ivanti Neurons for ITAM combines asset lifecycle management with security vulnerability tracking.
-It’s aimed at organizations that want asset management and security risk visibility in one platform.
+It targets organizations that want asset management and security risk visibility in one platform.

 Key features